RMIT Link: Other bands

 In 2008, RMIT Music ran a program for students to form their own bands outside the traditional formats.
 Three bands ran in 2008.
 The two major groups are Liquid Ignition, a 10-piece funk fusion cover band, and Burning Eclipse, a four-piece symphonic metal band.

 Past ensembles

 Symphonic Orchestra

 The RMIT Symphonic (RSO) was founded in 2008 by the RMIT Music Collective Committee.
 The 25-member orchestra had its premiere performance at the 2008 RMIT Music End of Year Showcase, performing the Tatarian Dances music suite.

 Life Members

-The first person to have been granted Life Membership of RMIT Music as of April 2009, is Sandra Uitdenbogerd, in recognition of her role as the founder of the RMIT Occasional Choral Society, and her continuing association with most aspects of the management of the RMIT collectives.
+The first person to have been granted Life Membership of RMIT Music as of April 2009 is Sandra Uitdenbogerd, in recognition of her role as the founder of the RMIT Occasional Choral Society and her continuing association with most aspects of the management of the RMIT Collective.
 Life membership to RMIT Music is attained by a member's outstanding service or prolonged participation in an ensemble.